swiftyfinch/Rugby/docs/migration-guide.md

 #### 🧩 Cache = build + use

 In the new Rugby you can build your Pods project without the step of integrating binaries\
 into the project.
-It allows to build many times with different configurations and in the end\
+It allows to build many times with different configurations and\
 use them all at once.
 For example:

 ```sh